smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 Despite the simplicity of the example above, in many cases, the ON_ERROR Step would prove useful because it might also included a step qualification rule where, for example, the special variable $ERRMSGID could be compared to a known possible message ID value that is recognized by the Script author as a fatal error.
 Similarly, the ON_ERROR step could use the SMAGOTO command to turn job control over to a separate error handling Script, where mutiple different conditions could be tested, and only certain conditions would then actually execute the SMAFAILJOB command.

 ## CPYTOMSGIN
-This External Event Interface command allows a user program to directly pass OpCon/xps events to the SAM and supporting services (SAM-SS).
+This External Event Interface command allows a user program to directly pass OpCon events to the SAM and supporting services (SAM-SS).

 ### Using CPYTOMSGIN
 Copy to message input: This is an IBM i LSAM imitation of the similar function available on the OpCon server.
 CPYTOMSGIN may be used to generate any OpCon Event command, especially those that are not supported by individual LSAM commands.